bryanaka/hogwarts/code_review.md

 ### Routes

-Line 2: Incorrect syntax.
-This should be `root to: 'welcome/index'` Line 4: List is not the correct action. by convention, this should be #index Line 6: Should be POST HTTP verb, not GET
+- Incorrect syntax for declaring the root.
+This should be `root to: 'welcome#index'` with a controller and action
+- List is not the correct action. by convention, this should be #index
-Line 6: create action is misspelled
+- create action is misspelled
+- create action should be mapped to POST, not GET

 ### Controllers